• Skip to primary navigation

 On June 1st 2025 injured and ill workers will come together for the first ever provincially proclaimed Injured Workers’ Day, thanks to the passage of Bill 118 – The Injured Workers’ Day Act.…

-Download ONIWG: After 40 years, Ontario finally recognizes Injured Workers Day Continue reading ONIWG: After 40 years, Ontario finally recognizes Injured Workers Day
+Download ONIWG media release: After 40 years, Ontario finally recognizes Injured Workers Day Continue reading ONIWG media release: After 40 years, Ontario finally recognizes Injured Workers Day

 InjuredWorkerCast #3: Toronto Protest Zone bylaw